Éire Ghaelach – Éire Shaor

 Jack Vance is one of the elder statesmen of Science-Fiction writing, accurately described by New York Times Magazine as ‘one of American literature’s most distinctive and undervalued voices.’
-For over fifty years, in a rich and varied career, he has contributed enormously to the field of Sci-Fi with a rich harvest of articles, reviews, short stories and novels that even failing eyesight in the early 1980s couldn’t stop.
+For over fifty years, in a wide and varied career, he has contributed enormously to the field of Sci-Fi with a rich harvest of articles, reviews, short stories and novels that even failing eyesight in the early 1980s couldn’t stop.
 A literate, inventive and playful spinner of tales his greatest works are probably the seminal ‘Dying Earth’ series (which in part spawned an entire sub-genre of ‘end-of-time’ stories in SF literature) and the epic ‘Lyonesse Trilogy’.

-The story, told across the two follow-up novels, ‘Lyonesse: The Green Pearl ‘(1985) and ‘Lyonesse: Madouc’ (1989), is complex but rewarding, with Irish or Welsh readers in particular finding a rich crop of elements pleasingly familiar from our own histories, myths and folklores.
-It is neither too serious or too slight, striking a note of simple readability throughout that make the books a joy to read and emblematic of Vance’s works in general.
+The story itself, told across the two follow-up novels, ‘Lyonesse: The Green Pearl ‘(1985) and ‘Lyonesse: Madouc’ (1989), is complex but rewarding, with Irish, Scots or Welsh readers in particular finding a rich crop of elements pleasingly familiar from our own histories, myths and folklores.
+It is neither too serious or too slight, striking a note of simple readability throughout that make the books a joy to consume and emblematic of Vance’s works in general.

 The entire trilogy is now available in a single hefty edition and is well worth purchasing to see how in the hands of a true and gifted writer the once tired clichés of Fantasy fiction can be given a new, and engagingly playful, life.